 - Account lockout threshold — the number of incorrect password attempts, after which the Windows account will be blocked (from 0 to 999).
 If you set this value to 0, then the account will never be locked.
 We use the value: 10 invalid logon attempts;

 - Account lockout duration — Active Directory user account lockout time (from 0 to 99999 minutes).
 If you specify 0, then the account will be locked until the administrator manually unlocks it from the Active Directory Users and Computers console or using the Unlock-ADAccount cmdlet.

-After making changes to the Default Domain Policy, you need to wait up to 2 hours to apply the policy on the domain, or you can update the policy on the DCs manually with the gpupdate command.
+After making changes to the Default Domain Policy, you need to wait up to 2 hours to apply the new Group Policy settings to the domain controllers and computers, or you can update the policy on the DCs manually with the gpupdate command.

-After locking the account in AD, the user will see a following message on the computer when entering the correct password:
+After locking the account in AD, the user will see the following message on the computer when entering the correct password:

 The referenced account is currently locked out and may not be logged on to.

 If you open the ADUC snap-in (dsa.msc), find the user account, then on the Account tab you will see the caption:

 Unlock account.
 This account is currently locked out on this Active Directory Domain Controller.

 When a user account is locked out, the event ID 4740 is logged in the Security Event Viewer log on a domain controller with the PDC Emulator role.
 You can filter events by the EventID to get the account’s lockout history in AD.

 A domain administrator or account operator can manually unlock a user account.
 To do this, check the box highlighted in the screenshot and save the Active Directory user settings.
 This resets the Account lockout threshold counter to 0.
 Users can then sign in to their account without waiting for the time specified in Account lockout duration to pass.